BCLab-UNM/SwarmBaseCode-ROS/README.md

 This repository contains:

-1. Source code for ROS libraries (i.e. packages) that control different aspects of the Swarmie robot, including localization, mapping, mobility, and obstacle and target detection
+1. Source code for ROS libraries (i.e. packages) that control different aspects of the Swarmie robot, including robot behaviours such as search strategies and obstacle avoidance, diagnostics, and user interface elements.
 2. 3D .STL models for the physical Swarmie build
 3. Bash shell scripts for initializing simulated Swarmies in the Gazebo simulator, as well as physical Swarmies